The exhaust gas recirculation system reduces the toxicity of exhaust gases.

 Install the EGR valve assembly with the cooler in the reverse order.

-Tightening torque of the bypass bolts pipes:
+Tightening torque of the bypass pipe bolts:

 - - on the inlet manifold 10 Nm;

-- - on the recirculation system valve 24 Nm.
+- - on the EGR valve 24 Nm.

 Fill the engine with coolant and bleed the air locks.